DrHoisu/Channel_Mixer_Layer/README.md

 ## Installation

-This project has provided an environment setting file of conda, users can easily reproduce the environment by the following commands:
+This project has provided an environment setting file of conda, users can easily reproduce the environment by the following commands (type in one by one):
 ```shell
 git clone https://github.com/DrHoisu/Channel_Mixer_Layer
 cd Channel_Mixer_Layer